atsaotsao/my-website/content/my-art/i grieve different.md

 *O knot, O knot*
 *What do you need from me?*

+I hope this can be reminder for anyone going through something to know that they're not alone.
+And to keep going.

 ![](../attachments/ChatGPT%20Image%20Sep%2024,%202025,%2011_13_57%20PM.png)
 For transparency: Room mockups are created using AI to help you envision the artwork in different settings.